Climate Action Plan - Measure T-3.4

 How are we doing?

-In 2018, the County reduced fleet emissions by 11% below 2014 levels, exceeding the 2020 goal!
+In 2021, the County reduced fleet emissions by 16% below 2014 levels.
 The County’s fleet of 2,500+ light duty vehicles continues to transition to cleaner fuels and technology to reduce environmental impact and costs.
-Since 2014, the County has reduced the number of underutilized vehicles through the expanded use of motor pools, partnered in a Clean Cities Coalition to share best practice knowledge, and transitioned to 93% renewable diesel to power diesel fleet vehicles—a clean-burning, non-petroleum fuel.
-The County has also installed 76 electric vehicle (EV) charging stations at County facilities for fleet use to support the adoption of clean vehicles such as plug-in hybrids and EVs in the fleet.
+Since 2014, the County has reduced the number of underutilized vehicles through the expanded use of motor pools, partnered in a Clean Cities Coalition to share best practice knowledge, and transitioned to 99% renewable diesel to power diesel fleet vehicles—a clean-burning, non-petroleum fuel.
+The County has also installed 84 electric vehicle (EV) charging stations at County facilities for fleet use, with an additional 119 EV charging stations in construction in 2022, to support the adoption of clean vehicles such as plug-in hybrids and EVs in the fleet.
+Through the end of 2021, the County fleet has 152 electric and hybrid vehicles in use or on order.

 How is this measured?